opennode/waldur-core/docs/api/instance.rst

     }

 To resize data disk of the instance, submit a POST request to the instance's RPC url, specifying size of the disk.
+Additional size of instance cannot  be over the storage quota.
 Example of a valid request: